GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 When you perform an attack against a foe within 15 yards, if it is concentrating on a spell or otherwise distracted in such a way as to not focus on you (like when it is brawling), you gain a +1 bonus to that attack.
 If that creature was unaware of you, it becomes a 1d4 bonus instead.
 If it is vulnerable, any bonus you gain from this feature is doubled.

 ### Tactical Step
 Once per round, you may move 1 yard on land.
 This does not count as an action and does not count against your movement.
+You cannot be brawling, immobile, or restrained to do so.

 ### 2) Weapon Familiarity
 You gain a level of training in a weapon of your choice and have specialization in another weapon of your choice.